 The hydraulic analysis compared existing and post-construction stream conditions based upon structural waterway opening, typical bridge section and stream cross sections.

 BAI also provided existing/proposed 100-year floodplain mapping.
 BAI satisfied Storm Water Management (SWM) requirements by implementing environmental site design (ESD) to the maximum extent practical (MEP) by utilizing shallow gravel wetlands.
 Due to poor soils, steep slopes, wetlands, and forested areas, most of ESD facilities were not applicable or suitable for this project.
 The design also included sizing of flat bottom ditches with stabilization matting.
 A combination of ditches, pipes, and end sections were used to convey all stormwater runoff from the improvements to the shallow gravel wetland for treatment.

 Traffic: BAI provided a Maintenance of Traffic Alternative Analysis (MOTAA), that examined maintenance-of-traffic strategies during construction.
 The report examined two (2) scenarios: a complete bridge closure with a full detour; and maintaining one (1) lane of traffic over the existing bridge during construction.
 The detour routes required BAI to analyze nearly 14-miles of roadway to determine adequate detour routes.

-Public Outreach: Due to the dense residential development within the project limits, BAI provided public outreach and involvement throughout the design process to ensure all stakeholders were educated on the proposed design and impacts.
-BAI provided power point technical graphics and developed computer renderings of the proposed improvements to serve as visual aids to the non-technical stakeholders.
+Public Outreach: Due to the dense residential development within the project limits, BAI provided public outreach and involvement throughout the design process to ensure all stakeholders received information on the proposed design and impacts.
+BAI provided PowerPoint technical graphics and developed computer renderings of the proposed improvements to serve as visual aids to the non-technical stakeholders.